4ms/stm32mp1-baremetal/examples/shared/fsbl/README.md

 SD Card.
 On a custom board of mine, it takes only 11ms.
 I don't know the reason for this.

-The MP1-Boot image is about 48kB.
-It takes the BOOTROM about 350ms to load it from the SD Card.
-When using NOR Flash it takes about 18ms.

-MP1-Boot takes about 33ms to run.
+Once loaded, MP1-Boot takes about 33ms to run.
 If there is no PMIC, it's 2.5ms less.
 If UART output is disabled, it's another 2ms faster.

 The remaining boot time is spent reading the app image from the boot media.
 The duration of that depends on the size of the image and the speed of the